 Ph.D. – Historical Theology, Saint Louis University

-Since 1999, Dr. Gassiot has previously served in various higher education roles at Texas Tech University, Texas A&M University, the University of Tennessee, and the University of Florida in the areas of Housing and Residence Life, Student Conduct, Parent and Family Relations, and Dean of Students Office.
+Since 1999, Dr. Gassiot has previously served in various higher education roles at Texas Tech University, Texas A&M University, the University of Tennessee, and the University of Florida.
 Dr. Gassiot has served as a course instructor and guest lecturer for first year success and leadership development courses as well as graduate courses in Student Affairs/Higher Education Administration.
-He has previously served as a featured webinar presenter for PaperClip Communications and is a listed consultant with Stamats Higher Education Marketing specializing in the assessment and consultation of parent and family relations programs on college campuses.
-Dr. Gassiot also assists with on-site reaffirmation committees for the Southern Association of Colleges and Schools – Commission on Colleges (SACSCOC).
+He also previously served as a featured webinar presenter for PaperClip Communications and is a consultant with Stamats Higher Education Marketing, specializing in the assessment and consultation of parent and family relations programs on college campuses.
+Dr. Gassiot also assists with on-site reaffirmation committees for the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).

 Dr. Gassiot is an active member in NASPA (Student Affairs Administrators in Higher Education) and has held regionally appointed and nationally elected positions within the organization.
 He has also held memberships and/or been involved in the Texas Association of College and University Student Personnel Administrators, Association for Student Conduct Administrators, Southwest Association of College and University Housing Officers, Southern Association for College Student Affairs, American College Personnel Association.